Santroller/Santroller/wiring_guides/ps2_output.md

 4. Find `PS2 Controller Emulation` in the dropdown and add it
 5. For the Pi Pico, set your SCK, MOSI, and MISO pins
 6. Set your Acknowledge and Attention pins

+## USB Host

+Make sure you follow the relevant steps outlined in the [USB Host Guide](https://santroller.tangentmc.net/wiring_guides/usb.html) as some extra wiring is necessary to power USB devices when using PS2 controller emulation.